Sage-is/WEB-Sage.Education-docs/docs/features/index.md

 - 🔐 **Role-Based Access Control (RBAC)**: Ensure secure access with restricted permissions.
 Only authorized individuals can access your Ollama, while model creation and pulling rights are exclusively reserved for administrators.

-- 🌐🌍 **Multilingual Support**: Experience Sage WebUI in your preferred language with our internationalization (`i18n`) support.
+- 🌐🌍 **Multilingual Support**: Experience Sage.is AI-UI in your preferred language with our internationalization (`i18n`) support.
 We invite you to join us in expanding our supported languages!
 We're actively seeking contributors!

-- 🌟 **Continuous Updates**: We are committed to improving Sage WebUI with regular updates, fixes, and new features.
+- 🌟 **Continuous Updates**: We are committed to improving Sage.is AI-UI with regular updates, fixes, and new features.

 ## And many more remarkable features including... ⚡️